Chamal-Peiris/chamal-peiris/README.md

 <br>

-## I'm a Learner and a developer!
+## I'm a Learner and a full stack developer!
 - ⛈ I’m currently learning Cloud service infrastructure
-- 💬 Ask me about anything related to Application Development
+- 💬 Ask me about anything related to technologies mentioned in my portfolio
 - 🥅 2022 Goals: Complete professional certifications and to start of my Masters degree
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/chamal-peiris-3172671a9/)
 - ⚡ Fun fact: I'm obsessed with IOT and Robotics